 - Extreme fatigue and dizziness

 - Digestive issues like constipation and vomiting

 - Irregular or absent menstruation

-People with a negative, distorted body image may also begin inducing vomiting to avoid gaining weight.
+People with body positivity issues may also begin inducing vomiting to avoid gaining weight.
 When a person falls into a cycle of binging on food and purging afterwards, they may have a condition called bulimia nervosa.